apache/spark-website/security.md

 To report a possible security vulnerability, please email `security@spark.apache.org`.
 This is a non-public list that will reach the Apache Security team, as well as the Spark PMC.

+<h2>Frequently Asked Questions</h2>

+<h3>During a security analysis of Apache Spark, I noticed that Spark allows for remote code execution, is this an issue?</h3>

+No, this is not considered an issue or a vulnerability in itself, because remote code execution is fundamental to Apache Spark's design and purpose.
+Users can submit code in Spark jobs, which will be executed unconditionally, without any attempts to limit what code can run.
+Starting other processes, establishing network connections or accessing and modifying local files are possible.
+Anyone able to use a Spark cluster generally already has total control over the resources assigned to their Spark application by the resource manager (YARN, Kubernetes, etc.).

+Historically, we’ve received numerous code execution vulnerability reports, which we have rejected, as this is by design.
+Full access to the provisioned application resources is expected; it is _not_ expected that a user application can affect resources outside of their provisioned resources from the resource manager, however.

+We strongly discourage exposing Spark clusters (including UIs and submission endpoints) directly to the public internet or untrusted networks.
+We recommend access within trusted networks (company intranets, private cloud environments), using restrict access to the Spark cluster with robust authentication, authorization, and network controls.

 <h2>Known security issues</h2>

 <h3 id="CVE-2023-32007">CVE-2023-32007: Apache Spark shell command injection vulnerability via Spark UI</h3>